• Skip to main content

 The challenge is how to incorporate more movement into our daily lives.
 Awareness is the key!
 Just being aware of the amount of movement in your day will help you come up with ways to move more.
 Stand at your desk and roll your shoulders or do some toe raises.
 Squat down several times per day to pick things up.
 Walk on trails or hills rather than sidewalks and wear less rigid shoes for increased foot movement.
 Sit on the floor more while watching TV and notice how much more you move your body.
 Next time you take the kids to the park – YOU hang from the monkey bars too!
 Have fun with it.
 Challenge yourself.
 The more you move, the more you can move.
 Ask us next time you’re in Pain Free and we’ll give you some more amazing ideas!

-Filed Under: Movement For Alignment Tagged With: alignment, alignment expert, Egoscue method, Functional movement, muscle imbalance
+Filed Under: Movement For Alignment Tagged With: alignment, alignment expert, Functional movement, muscle imbalance, Posture Alignment

 THE RIGHT MOVES